creatvie-introvert/btr-directory-mvp/README.md

 Manual testing was carried out throughout development to ensure the application functions correctly, meets user needs, and remains accessible and responsive across devices.

-Detailed testing documentation, including user story testing, form validation, responsiveness checks, sccessibility checks, and bug fixes, can be found in the separate testing file:
+Detailed testing documentation, including user story testing, form validation, responsiveness checks, accessibility checks, and bug fixes, can be found in the separate testing file:
 [View full testing documentation](TESTING.md)

 ---

 ## Version Control

-This project uses **Git** for version control andis hosted on **GitHub**.
+This project uses **Git** for version control and is hosted on **GitHub**.

 **Version control workflow**
 - Changes were made locally within the VS Code workspace
-- Updates were staged and commited regularly using conventional commits
+- Updates were staged and committed regularly using conventional commits
 - Work was pushed to the remote GitHub repository to maintain a clear development history

 **Common Git commands used**